ndp/ndp.github.io/_posts/2012-01-16-getting-paid-by-locs.md

 - Look first to share code.
 In a relatively large codebase, most features should already be there, but perhaps in a slightly different form.
 Most codebases bloat because we aren't able to figure out the common patterns.
 We can blame this on a hazy product definition, but at some point it's our responsibility to organize and structure the code ourselves.
 - Look for dead code.
-What features and code are no longer used? &nbsp;Get code coverage tools running, which help you identify branches of code that you can remove.
-Use web analytics to discover pages that are seldom visited and advocate to cut them out.&nbsp;
+What features and code are no longer used?
+Get code coverage tools running, which help you identify branches of code that you can remove.
+Use web analytics to discover pages that are seldom visited and advocate to cut them out.

 Riffing on the last point, a corollary to this blog post is the one that says each story needs to be accompanied by an "unstory".
 If we add a link to this page, what link do you want to take away?
 If the user can now spend 20 minutes cropping their profile picture, what aren't they going to be doing?
 But that's left for another day...